pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_triage_copy.hbs.md

 # tanzu insight triage copy

-Use this command to copy an existing analysis to a new image, source or artifact group.
+This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight triage copy` to copy an existing analysis to a new image, source or artifact group.

 ## <a id='synopsis'></a>Synopsis